-Earlier this month (January 2016) the Telegraph newspaper instigated what may possibly be historys shortest ever corporate surveillance programme.
-On the 10th of January news broke on Twitter that management at the newspaper group had installed under-desk motion sensors to track employee movement and to know when they're at their desk.
-This surveillance operation lasted less than one day, such to the intensity of negative feedback from reporters and staff working at the paper.
+Earlier this month (January 2016), the Telegraph newspaper instigated what may be historys shortest ever corporate surveillance programme.
+On the 10th of January, news broke on Twitter that management at the newspaper group had installed under-desk motion sensors to track employee movement and to know when they're at their desk.
+This surveillance operation lasted less than one day, much to the intensity of negative feedback from reporters and staff working at the paper.

 In an internal memo, management said: In the light of the feedback we have received from staff today, it has been decided to withdraw the under-desk sensors immediately.
 We will be looking at alternative ways to gather the environmental sustainability data we need and will keep staff in touch with any new proposals."
-But as invasive it may seem to install an under-desk motion sensor, it's totally legal.
+But as invasive as as installing an under-desk motion sensor may seem, it's totally legal.
 This raises the quite relevant question of where surveillance at work is legitimate and where it becomes invasive.

 The European Court of Human Rights has already deemed it legal to spy on employees.
 In a landmark case, it ordered that a Romanian worker hand over their private Yahoo!
-Messenger chat logs after the employer had proven that the employee had used work equipment for private correspondence, during work time.
+Messenger chat logs after the employer had proven that the employee had used work equipment for private correspondence during work time.
 Your employer can also read your private emails.
-Many people dont realise this, instead of assuming that their emails are protected by the Data Protection Act.
+Many people dont realise this, instead of assuming that the Data Protection Act protects their emails.
 Wrong.

 Your employer can read your emails if you've been sending them during work time using your work computer or work mobile.
 The only stipulation is that your employer has to take reasonable steps to inform you of this.
 So check the small print in your contract.
 Our strongest recommendation for employees wishing to keep their private lives private is to stick strictly to your employers communications policy.
 Use your mobile for private emails and keep everything you do on a work machine strictly above board.
 It may be a bit of a faff checking your emails and Facebook on your phone (we all have to do it), but you'll sleep better at night knowing that not only is your employer not entitled to read your private correspondence, they physically can't.